graphcore/poptorch/docs/user_guide/supported_ops.rst

 * torch.distributions.uniform.Uniform

 The ``dtype`` arguments will be ignored because they may refer to  float 16 tensors which were converted to float 32 tensors to allow tracing to succeed.
-Once the output of the op, or its descendant, encounters a known float 16 or float 32 input, the ``dtypes`` are resolved to this type.
+Once the output of the op, or its descendant, encounters a known float 16 or float 32 input, the ``dtype`` values are resolved to this type.

 The following examples show cases where the type output differs from PyTorch: